km4ack/hotspot-tools2/README.md

 This software is currently considered beta.
 The original production version can be found here https://github.com/km4ack/hotspot-tools

 # Dependencies
 YAD is required for this script.
+Those running Build-a-Pi already have YAD installed.
 To install YAD

      sudo apt-get install yad